weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 to verify that they are equal.

-Prove the existence of a function « with the properties needed in the proof of Theorem 10.38, and prove that the resulting function F is of class ¢’.
+Prove the existence of a function « with the properties needed in the proof of Theorem 10.38, and prove that the resulting function F is of class c’.
 (Both assertions become trivial if E is an open cell or an open ball, since « can then be taken to be a constant.
 Refer to Theorem 9.42.)

 If N is the vector given by (135), prove that

-xy B. a2fs — asf
+xy B. a2fs - asf
-det oa B: asf — af
+det oa B: asf - af

-x3 Bs ofa — asf
+x3 Bs ofa - asf

 ~ IN|.

 Also, verify Eq.
 (137).
-Let E < R? be open, suppose g € €"(E), h ¢ €”(E), and consider the vector field F=gVh.
+Let E < R? be open, suppose g € €"(E), h c €”(E), and consider the vector field F=gVh.
 (a) Prove that
 V-F=gV*+ (Sg) (Yh)
 where V2h = VU - (Vh) = Sé2h/cxt is the so-called “Laplacian” of 4.

-(b) If © is a closed subset of E with positively oriented boundary ¢Q (as in Theorem 10.51), prove that
+(b) If © is a closed subset of E with positively oriented boundary cQ (as in Theorem 10.51), prove that

 N ch
 [toven+ So) hwy =| g7 da
 fe] von

-where (as is customary) we have written ¢h/én in place of (VA) -n.
-(Thus éh/én is the directional derivative of 4 in the direction of the outward normal to ¢€, the so-called normal derivative of h.)
+where (as is customary) we have written ch/én in place of (VA) -n.
+(Thus éh/én is the directional derivative of 4 in the direction of the outward normal to c€, the so-called normal derivative of h.)
 Interchange g and #4, subtract the resulting formula from the first one, to obtain

 ch
-[ (g¥2h— hv) av =| (+3 !
+[ (g¥2h- hv) av =| (+3 !
 2) dA.
 Ja a \ on on
 These two formulas are usually called Green's identities.
 (c) Assume that A is harmonic in E; this means that V2 = 0.
 Take g = 1 and con- clude that
-| eh ga —o.
+| eh ga -o.
 [4

 a on